-Reliable antibodies are essential: whether you are planning to publish a ground-breaking piece of research, or are carrying out routine assays within your laboratory; reproducibility is key.
+Reliable antibodies are essential for reproducibility.
+Likewise, reproducibility is key whether you are planning to publish a ground-breaking research, or are carrying out routine assays.
+Therefore, reliable antibodies is a topic that is is frequently visited and discussed by the scientific community.

-Over the years there has been much debate regarding who should take responsibility for antibody validation.
-Is it the responsibility of the antibody supplier to offer a fully characterised and validated antibody, or should the researcher validate the antibody specifically for their own needs?
-Initially there was a greater onus on the researcher to check an antibody performed as it should in their assays.
-Current opinion places a larger obligation on the antibody manufacturer to ensure lot to lot consistency and specificity for the antibody target.
-As part of our State of the Industry survey published in our 2019 antibody market report, the manufacturers themselves were polled for their opinions on antibody validation.
-A larger percentage of manufacturers, compared to the previous year, believed antibody validation is a problem that should be tackled by the industry.
-Only 45.8% of the companies polled in the 2018 survey thought it was an industry problem compared to 57.6% in 2019.
+Initially, there was a greater onus on the researcher to check an antibody performed as it should in their assays.
+Current opinion places a larger obligation on the antibody manufacturer to ensure consistency and specificity for the antibody target.
+To get on top of this subject, we asked manufacturers for their opinions on antibody validation as part of our State of the Industry survey published in our 2019 antibody market report.
+In line with the current opinion, the 2019 survey shows that majority (57.6%) of manufacturers believe that antibody validation is a problem that should be tackle by the industry.
+In comparison, only 45.8% of the companies thought it was an industry problem in 2018.
 When asked to give suggestions on how to improve quality standards, 37% suggested the implementation of global standards.

-Leading the way in this endeavour, is an international group of scientists proposing a set of standard validation principles.
+Leading the way in this endeavor, is an international group of scientists proposing a set of standard validation principles.
 The International Working Group for Antibody Validation (IWGAV) has suggested 5 ‘pillars’ published by Uhlen, M. et al. in the scientific journal, Nature Methods.
-These pillars are a set of antibody validation techniques that can be used to ensure antibody reproducibility.
+These pillars are a set of antibody validation techniques that can be use to ensure antibody reproducibility.

 - Genetic validation uses knock-down or knock-out of the target protein as a negative control.